-IAI: None 7.7 Introductory Field Botany entails recognition of the major plant communities in the Northern Illinois area.
+Introductory Field Botany entails recognition of the major plant communities in the Northern Illinois area.
 Lecture and lab involve ecological study of the dominant plants in these communities, plant identification, plant form and function.
-Two-thirds of the time is
+Two-thirds of the time is spent in the field.

-BIO 274-Microbiology
+BIO 274 -Microbiology

-IAI: None 7.7 Microbiology is a foundation course for students pursuing a variety of biological and medical professions, as well as other interested students.
+IAI: None 1.1 Microbiology is a foundation course for students pursuing a variety of biological and medical professions, as well as other interested students.
 Emphasis is on the broad principles of microbiology, illustrating the interrelationships between microorganisms, their environments, and humans.